 There are five main types of antibodies, one of which is immunoglobulin G – also known as IgG.
 We’ll come back to IgG shortly.

 In some people, certain foods evoke a swift response from the immune system – an allergic reaction.
 If you have allergies of some kind, then you’ve experienced this rapid-response from the immune system – perhaps in the form of sneezing or a stuffy nose (or, worse, difficulty breathing).
 Allergies are mediated by IgE immune responses.

 However, food sensitivities are not allergic reactions!
-(And EverlyWell’s Food Sensitivity Test is not a food allergy test, which you can’t currently take at home.)
+(And the at-home Everlywell Food Sensitivity Test is not an at-home food allergy test.)

 Instead, food sensitivities can be caused by a delayed immune response.
 If you’re sensitive to a particular food, it may be because some of your antibodies – IgG antibodies, to be exact – mistakenly label that food as “dangerous” when it enters your bloodstream.
 IgG antibodies do this by attaching themselves to certain molecules of that food.
 So, basically, IgG antibodies can act as markers on that food – which tells your immune system that the food you ate is a threat to your body.

 Let’s say, for example, that you’re sensitive to coffee.
 When you take that satisfying sip of coffee, the coffee enters your body – and is detected by coffee-specific IgG antibodies, which mark coffee particles as a menace to the body.